 Section 1860D-13(b)(5) of the Act requires creditable prescription drug coverage to have an actuarial value that equals or exceeds the actuarial value of standard Part D coverage (as determined under section 1860D-11(c) of the Act).
-Because of the changes made by the IRA to enhance the DS Part D benefit, we do not believe the existing simplified determination methodology meets this requirement; therefore, non-RDS group health plans are not permitted to use it to determine whether prescription drug coverage under their CY 2026 plans is creditable.
+Because of the changes made by the IRA to enhance the DS Part D benefit, we do not believe the existing simplified determination methodology meets this requirement; therefore, we developed a revised simplified determination methodology that non-RDS group health plans may use to determine whether prescription drug coverage under their CY 2026 plans is creditable.

-Instead, for CY 2026, CMS will permit non-RDS group health plans to use the revised simplified determination methodology described below to determine whether their prescription drug coverage is creditable.
 Under the revised simplified determination methodology, the coverage will be deemed to provide prescription drug coverage with an actuarial value that equals or exceeds the actuarial value of DS Part D coverage if it meets all of the following standards:

-- Provides reasonable coverage for brand name and generic prescription drugs and biological products; - Provides reasonable access to retail pharmacies; and - Is designed to pay on average at least 72 percent of participants' prescription drug expenses.
+- Provides reasonable coverage for brand name and generic prescription drugs and biological products; - Provides reasonable access to retail pharmacies; and

+• Is designed to pay on average at least 72 percent of participants' prescription drug expenses.